PhillypHenning/Witchlight/Players/Sevro-Travis.md

   - Shopping at Martin's (bought items)
   - Charged at Shako the clown demanding information
   - Heading toward casino
+- **Session 4**:
+  - Stravens: started ~100, ended with 60 before cashing out → **-5 INT** (5 stravens remaining)
+  - Went upstairs with two escorts; was handed a **Potion of Alter Self** on the way up (escorts needed him "bearable to be around" — he normally looks like a corpse).
+Drank it immediately — appeared whole/living, felt nothing physically; internally frustrated it had no effect on him.
+  - Payment dispute with escorts over fee (12 stravens total); refused to pay; **Gorthax arrived, punched Sevro with brass knuckles, broke his nose, knocked him down, took 15 stravens** (12 to escorts, 3 for himself)
+  - **White Bliss drug was NOT offered** — that hook is still pending for a future session
+  - Left the casino furious; wants to "torch the whole place" / burn down the spa
+  - Offered his remaining 50 stravens to Di — refused by casino rule (no chip transfers between players)
+  - Attempted to make breakfast at camp: completely burned/charred; cotton candy caramelized black
+  - Tried to address Di by name; **could not remember Di's name** — called him "turtle guy" / "reptilian"
+  - Party gave Di the temporary name "Patunia" / "Pete"
+  - **CLIFFHANGER**: Four figures approaching from the south toward Sevro at camp (frog knight ambush?)

 - **Session 3**:
   - Fed pale fruit by Yanaba - nothing happened (face expressionless effect?)
   - **Did not take cover** during Raining Cats and Dogs encounter